Blosterhxh/simple_lora/README.md

 as for the end embeddings: norm of 24 and variance of 1.
 We will therefore be able to perform a vSLERP for our embeddings at position 5, as the researchers do on the end embeddings.

-However, there is a problem in my code because when calculating the mean norm and variance for the end token (I should therefore have the same result as in the article), I get a lower variance with the basic embeddings than with the centered embeddings, which is not consistent with the shift of the text ellipsoid from the origin that the authors showed.
+However, there is a problem in my code (see Notebooks/manifold_of_text_embeddings.ipynb) because when calculating the mean norm and variance for the end token (I should therefore have the same result as in the article), I get a lower variance with the basic embeddings than with the centered embeddings, which is not consistent with the shift of the text ellipsoid from the origin that the authors showed.
 I get exactly 27 for the norm and 0.1 for the variance with non centered embeddings.
 So I will do a SLERP and not a vSLERP until this problem is resolved.

 ## C) The appearance prompt